Do you want to find the philosophical in your topics?

 Immediately enhance teachers’ practice

 The collaboration starts before the Clinic begins.
 We ask teachers to send their medium- and long-term plans to use in advance, so we can begin planning with them from the very first minute.
-By the end of a session, they will have scribbled all over their plans with philosophical questions and potential activities, be buzzing with excitement, and have a fully formed session-plan ready to deliver the next day.
+By the end of a session, they will have scribbled all over their plans with philosophical questions and potential activities and be buzzing with excitement.

 How to find stimuli that encourage thinking, but don't say what to think